-With crammed trains, jam-packed buses and endless congestion, Londoners experience the longest average commute at .
+With crammed trains, jam-packed buses and endless congestion, Londoners experience the longest average commute at 74 minutes.
 As the current UK average now sits at 55 minutes, London’s workers are journeying an hour and a half longer than the majority of Britons every week - totalling a whopping 76 hours (or three days) every year.

 According to the Wellbeing Survey by the Office of National Statistics, Londoners are found to be the most anxious people in the country, with lengthy journeys into work being a significant contributor.
 Nearly a third of commuters admitted that their journeys are ‘extremely stressful’ and chaotic, often affecting their mood and even their productivity on the job.

 A long day at the office followed by a long-winded journey back home - no doubt muscling through heaving Tube stations and mastering the art of falling asleep whilst standing - is not at the top of anyone’s wish list.
-City workers are instead looking for somewhere they can live, work and play all within the same proximity, with more than of British commuters saying they would be willing to move home in order to be closer to work.
+City workers are instead looking for somewhere they can live, work and play all within the same proximity, with more than 45% of British commuters saying they would be willing to move home in order to be closer to work.

 Who Are London’s Happiest Commuters?

-Research conducted by has found that this ‘commuter-itis’ has spread to more than three quarters of Londoners, with 77% stating they would be happier if they lived closer to the office and their ideal average journey time being within 30 minutes.
+Research conducted by Canary Wharf Group has found that this ‘commuter-itis’ has spread to more than three quarters of Londoners, with 77% stating they would be happier if they lived closer to the office and their ideal average journey time being within 30 minutes.
 According to the City Living Survey 2015, those who said they felt ‘almost always happy’ had an average commute of 36 minutes compared to those who travelled up to an hour for work and said they felt generally less happy.

 London’s commuters crave a work-life balance where working in the city does not mean having to compromise time and money.
 A shorter commute allows for more time with the family, indulging in hobbies and overall peace of mind - not to mention saving money on public transport.
 Those travelling from Zone 6 to Zone 1 will pay on average £2,344* every year compared to those travelling exclusively within Zone 1 (£1,284) or Zone 2 (£964).

 Those looking for their new London residence closer to the office will never be far from a Galliard home.
-With a fantastic variety of developments within Zones and , occupiers will appreciate direct journeys into the City and Canary Wharf within just 30 minutes:
+With a fantastic variety of developments within Zones 1 and 2, occupiers will appreciate direct journeys into the City and Canary Wharf within just 30 minutes:

 The following developments have now successfully sold out however, please do read on to find out more information.

-Residents will enjoy lavish specifications and utmost convenience to business districts including Canary Wharf, which is four minutes away via Jubilee line services, and Bank in the City, which is a 15 minute commute away.
+Residents enjoy lavish specifications and utmost convenience to business districts including Canary Wharf, which is four minutes away via Jubilee line services, and Bank in the City, which is a 15 minute commute away.

-Perfectly placed within a seven minute walk of two Zone 1 Underground stations - Southwark and Borough - residents will benefit from fast, direct routes to key business districts including Canary Wharf and Westminster, as well as Bank and Moorgate in the City.
+Perfectly placed within a seven minute walk of two Zone 1 Underground stations - Southwark and Borough - residents benefit from fast, direct routes to key business districts including Canary Wharf and Westminster, as well as Bank and Moorgate in the City.

 *Figures taken from nationalrail.co.uk